coffee-mug/cloudflare-workers-as-prompt/cloudflare-r2-image-tutorial.md

 I want to create a Cloudflare Worker project for an image upload application.
 Let's set up a new project with the following steps:

 1. Create a new directory called "image-upload-worker"
-2. Initialize a new Cloudflare Worker project using Wrangler with TypeScript support
+2. Initialize a new Cloudflare Worker project, don't use "npm create cloudflare@latest" as this breaks your TTY apparently.
+Instead, create the needed files for a Worker project.
 3. Make sure our project structure is set up correctly for a Worker

 Use NPM as the package manager.
 If you need to install wrangler, please show the command but don't execute it as I'll handle that separately.

+Important: stick to only creating the files and folders needed, don't start implementing the API and adding dependencies.
+This will be done in later prompts.
 ```

 ## Step 2: Adding Dependencies and Configuring R2